blkFinch/blkfinch.github.io/_notes/-- Ref Notes --/Wilde, Decay of Lying.md

 tags: lit
 ---
 #litnote
-story of girl becoming mesmerised by hypersigil
+story of girl becoming mesmerized by hypersigil

 > Here the imitation, as far as it went, was of course accidental.
 > In the following case the imitation was self-conscious.
 In the